29. Enforcement and compliance

 Following the enforcement action against Deutsche Bank in 2017, where the FCA levied a £163 million financial penalty for serious shortcomings in the bank’s AML control framework, Canara Bank was fined £896,100 in June 2018 for similarly failing to maintain adequate AML systems.
 Canara Bank also failed to take sufficient steps to remedy weaknesses identified by the FCA some five years previously.

 Senior FCA executives have also indicated in a number of speeches that the regulator has a large number of enforcement cases in the pipeline, including a number of serious AML systems and controls breaches.
 Although the FCA has acknowledged that the exercise of criminal powers will remain relatively exceptional, with civil or regulatory powers continuing to be the norm, it has indicated that it will not shy from employing the full suite of enforcement remedies available to it.

 Current best practice

-Current best practice in the compliance arena for companies and financial institutions is guided by the prescriptive regulations, which now includes a requirement to conduct a risk assessment of money laundering and terrorism-financing risks to ensure that regulated firms are taking a risk-based approach to AML.
-With the increasing complexity of regulation, technology is becoming an important element setting up effective and efficient compliance processes and procedures.
-The FCA has recently produced a report highlighting the benefits of using new technologies in AML compliance, and also has a ‘regulatory sandbox’ where businesses can test innovative products, services, business models and delivery mechanisms, as well as considering creating a global sandbox.
+Current best practice in the compliance arena for companies and financial institutions within the regulated sector is guided by the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, which now includes a requirement to conduct a risk assessment of money laundering and terrorism-financing risks to ensure that they are taking a risk-based approach to AML.
+With the increasing complexity of regulation, technology is becoming an important element in setting up effective and efficient compliance processes and procedures.
+The FCA, for example, has highlighted the benefits of using new technologies in AML compliance, and also has a ‘regulatory sandbox’ where businesses can test innovative products, services, business models and delivery mechanisms.

 Back to top